benmod/OpenRS/README.md

 ## Sensor device

-The sensor device provides measurement of airway pressure, gas flow (bi-directional), temperature and humidity (optional).
+The sensor device provides measurement of airway pressure and gas flow (bi-directional).
 It is designed to be placed close to the patient and measure those metrics with a meaningful range and accuracy for respiratory monitoring.

 **Documentation:**
 - [Requirements](sensor_device/sensor_device_requirements.md)
-- Design rationale
+- Design specifications
 - Tests (TODO)

 **Design Files:**